Athena Wellness & Manual Therapy

 At Athena Manual Therapy & Wellness we are committed to assisting each client to heal quickly and safely; and to empower progress with knowledge, understanding, and inspiration to stay active and healthy.
 We are dedicated to ensuring every client has a positive, successful experience during their journey of recovery to optimal performance, health, and wellness.

 Our bodies are highly intelligent and self healing.
-If the body cannot correct itself or find midline and balance then the body compensates.
-Compensations allow us to continue to function.
-Regardless if the compensations are obvious or subtle, they can result in dysfunction and pain.
-This can happen in the muscular system, such as with a rotator cuff injury.
+If the body cannot correct itself and find balance then the body and nervous system compensate.
+Compensations allow us to continue to function but if they are obvious or if they are subtle, compensations can result in dysfunction and pain.
+This can happen in the muscular and fascial system, such as with a rotator cuff injury.
 It can also happen in our nervous, vascular and digestive systems.

-Our body, at times, can require a gentle reminder to let go.
-This can be letting go of past trauma, pain, or patterns of motion adopted at an early age.
+At times, our body can require a gentle reminder to let go of these compensations, to return to a more robust homeostasis.
+This can look like releasing trauma, pain, or patterns of motion adopted at any age.
 The body's tissues create patterns of activation that tell our nervous system how we feel, both emotionally and physically.
 Working in partnership with a skilled manual therapist can allow for somatic releases that effect us physically and emotionally.
 Integration can be greatly facilitated, allowing for optimization of health and healing.

 If there is a single definition of healing, it is to enter with mercy & awareness those pains, mental & physical from which we have withdrawn in judgment and dismay

-We practice visceral manipulation at Athena Manual Therapy and Wellness.
-Visceral Manipulation is a gentle, hands-on, therapy developed by Jean Pierre Barral, D.O. to assess and assist the dynamic function of internal organs and their associated fascia, nerves, and blood vessels.
-The goal is to restore harmony in the glide and mobility of tissues within your body.
-Visceral Manipulation works only to assist the forces already at work, benefiting the body rather than adding to further injury or disorganization.
+Visceral Manipulation is a gentle, hands-on, therapy developed by French Osteopath, Jean Pierre Barral, D.O. to assess and assist the dynamic function of internal organs, their vasculature and complex nerve plexi, including the brain.
+Assessment also include associated connective (fascia) tissue, nerves, and blood vessels.
+A unique aspect of Visceral Manipulation is that it not only targets the painful area(s) of the body, but it assesses the entire body as a whole, to get to the root of the problem.
+The goal, of Visceral manipulation is to allow the body to re-establish its natural ability to adapt and restore itself to health.
+Visceral Manipulation works to assist the forces already at work, benefiting the body rather than adding to further injury or disorganization.

 These techniques are used to treat digestive disorders, acute trauma, women's and men's pelvic health issues, joint and spine pain, somatic-visceral interactions, scar tissue, and emotional issues such as anxiety, depression and PTSD.